rohankalbag/vlsi-circuit-partitioning-algorithms/README.md

 ## Goals of Project

-We try to implement graph partitioning algorithms and heuristics like the **Kernighan-Lin Algorithm**, **Clustering Based Heuristic**, **Hagen Kahng EIG Algorithm** and compare their analyse their capability in partitioning a given graph network into two partitions using `Python 3.x`.
+We try to implement graph partitioning algorithms and heuristics like the **Kernighan-Lin Algorithm**, **Clustering Based Heuristic**, **Hagen Kahng EIG Algorithm** and compare, analyse their capability in partitioning a given graph network into two partitions and visualise them using plotting tools of `matplotlib`, `networkx` libraries of `Python`

 ## For Setting up Python